Information on Neem Essential oil (Azadirachta indica)

 Precautions

-Neem speciality oil should NOT be given internally to the weak, very young (any child under 3 years of age) or the very old and must be avoided by any pregnant women, or women trying to become pregnant.
+Neem essential oil oil should NOT be given internally to the weak, very young (any child under 3 years of age) or the very old and must be avoided by any pregnant women, or women trying to become pregnant.
 High continuous intake could cause liver problems.

-Neem seed oil can, when taken internally, produce a toxic effect in humans, and side effects include diarrhoea, nausea, vomiting, acidosis, encephalopathy, etc.
+Neem seed essential oil oil can, when taken internally, produce a toxic effect in humans, and side effects include diarrhoea, nausea, vomiting, acidosis, encephalopathy, etc.

 The toxic effects might be due to the presence of aflatoxin and other toxic compounds present in Neem oil.